-Luke Sharrett is a photojournalist based in Louisville, Kentucky.
+Luke Sharrett is a photographer based in Louisville, Kentucky.
 He’s not great at writing about himself in the third person, so please bear with him.

-Luke is considered one of the most accomplished, profound, prolific, prominent, and handsome photographers in the history of photojournalism, according to his mom.
+Luke is considered one of the most accomplished, profound, prolific, prominent, and handsome photojournalists in the history of photography, according to his mom.